-A HINT OF BRANN Brief Extracts from Brann's Writings
+A HINT OF BRANN

+Brief Extracts from Brann's Writings

 The Breach of Promise Fraud

-"The Woman who inveigles some "The woman who inverges some poor old fool-perhaps old enough to be her father-into calling her his tootsie-wootsie over his own signa-ture, then brings suit for breach of promise-or the seventh command-ment; who exhibits her broken heart to the index and hum and downed promise-or the seventh commany ment; who exhibits her broken heart to the judge and jury and demands that it be patched up with Uncle Sam's illuminated anguish plasters; who plays the adventuress, then poses in the public prints as an in-jured innocent-sends a good repu-tation to join a bad character in hope of monetary reward-well, she too may be legally honest; but it's just as well to watch her; for no woman worth powder to blow her to perdi-tion ever did or ever will carry such a case into court.
+"The Woman who inveigles some poor old fool-perhaps old enough to be her father-into calling her his tootsie-wootsie over his own signa-ture, then brings suit for breach of promise-or the seventh command-ment; who exhibits her broken heart ment; who exhibits her broken heart to the judge and jury and demands that it be patched up with Uncle Sam's illuminated anguish plasters; who plays the adventuress, then poses in the public prints as an in-jured innocent-sends a good repu-tation to join a bad character in hope of monetary reward-well she too tation to join a bad character in hope of monetary reward-well, she too may be legally honest; but it's just as well to watch her; for no woman worth powder to blow her to perdition ever did or ever will carry such a case into court.
 When a woman's heart is really hurting her, money is not going to help it; when she's truly sorry for her sin she tells her troubles to the Lord instead of to policemen and reporters." policemen and reporters.

+ON PROHIBITION

+ON PROHIBITION

+"There is not a single plea put forth by the Prohibs that will stand analysis-not one.
+Some men go crazy because of "red-eye," and more because of religion.
+Shall we, therefore, knock in the heads of our barrels and burn our Bibles?
+If there were no liquor there would be no drunkards, and if there were no wealth there would be no robbers.
+If there were no food there would be no gourmands, and if there were no offices there'd be no Jim Crow politicians.
+If there were no offices there'd be no Jim Crow politicians.
+If there were no gold there'd be no "reserve fund."
+If there were no water nobody would be drowned, so I move that we abolish that favorite drink of donkey.
+The crying need of this country is a gold-cure for the Prohibition craze."

+SEND N MONEY!